cagan123-alt/lab2-se226-20210601050/README.md

-# Hi teacher if you don't want to copy paste code to your compuuter here is the repl.it part it may take 10-20 second because of website but code works
+# Hi teacher if you don't want to copy paste code to your compuuter here is the repl.it part it may take 10-20 second because of website